 The first gift we gave her was one that I put together leading up to the shower – a bound cookbook with recipes from all the women who came to the shower (and those who weren’t able to make it too).
-I’ll be sharing a tutorial soon on how I compiled everything and formatted it for printing.
+I shared a tutorial on How to Make Your Own Cookbook, with templates and my tips on how I compiled everything and formatted it for printing.

 Her reaction when she opened it up was priceless.
 Everyone included why they’d chosen their recipe for her and all the well wishes for her in married life.

 My favourite part of making the book was getting so much inspiration for what to make in the kitchen.
 They all came up with different things that I would never have expected – a lovely mix of recipes.

 The bride continued to open gifts while us hosts set up a dessert buffet in the other room.

 The last gift was a real gem too – the groom’s mother surprised the bride a photo album full of pictures of the groom from every year.
 We all had a good laugh at those awkward teenage years and lots of “awws” over his adorable baby pictures.

 After gifts, we ushered everyone into the dining room while the bride cut a cake and we served up dessert.
 I forgot to grab a picture of it, but we had a lovely mix of cupcakes, pumpkin tarts, lemon cake, trifle, fresh fruit and more.